General Telegraph 6d

 4/- strip D12466 to D12470

-Here is a new image that should help, the first four are a reconstruction courtesy of Steve Lawrie, the last (courtesy of capital-collectables) I have added digitally.
+Here is a new image that should help, now with an extra 3 to add, the next four are a reconstruction courtesy of Steve Lawrie, the last (courtesy of capital-collectables) I have added digitally.

-At the moment I have 24 useful scans of different remainders and 24 with serial numbers.
+At the moment I have 26 useful scans of different remainders and 29 with control numbers.
 With the 1/-, 2/6d and especially with the 5/-, it is easy to see

 that there were two different panes because of differences in the figures of the values.
 The figure '4' on these is remarkably consistent, though what